Optimal Mechanisms for Demand Response: An Indifference Set Approach: Optimal Demand Response

 \begin{defi} A {\bf home energy-management system (HEMS)} serving consumer $i$ is a device that can \begin{enumerate} \item Compute the indifference set $\bR_i$ in terms of the consumer's high-level preferences and device properties; \item Communicate with the grid operator; and \item Choose and implement a consumption profile $q_i \in \bR_i$. \end{enumerate} \end{defi}

-At this point, our setting is still very abstract: For example, our definitions so far, it would, in principle, allow for the HEMS to give the grid operator direct control of all consumer devices, and let the grid solve the optimization problem \eqref{eq:opt_dr}.
+At this stage, our framework remains abstract: For example, our definitions so far, it would, in principle, allow for the HEMS to give the grid operator direct control of all consumer devices, and let the grid solve the optimization problem \eqref{eq:opt_dr}.
 This approach would, of course, achieve optimal demand response, but would likely not be implementable in real-world systems.
 A more practical alternative is to decouple decision making by the grid and by the HEMS via a price mechanism: The HEMS optimizes consumption to minimize energy costs under (potentially time-varying) prices, and the grid chooses prices such as to induce desirable consumption profiles.

 \begin{defi} A {\bf price-responsive HEMS} is a HEMS as in Definition \ref{defi:HEMS} that receives a price-vector $p \in \RR^d$ from the grid, and then chooses

 \end{defi}

 In a system where consumers operate price-responsive HEMS, the grid's optimal pricing problem becomes a bi-level optimization problem \citep{zhou2017incentive}: